 - This rebate program is available to Columbia Water & Light commercial and industrial customers.

-- All customer projects will be submitted by a opens in a new windowcustom rebate application to Utility Services, Columbia Water & Light, Columbia, MO.
+- All customer projects will be submitted by a opens in a new windowcustom rebate application to Columbia Water & Light’s Utility Services.

 - Provide a complete description of the project and its scope, including the proposed equipment and its operation.
 Include the quote/proposal from the vendor showing: project details, manufacturer specifications, project costs, annual savings (kWh) and demand savings (kW).
 All assumptions and calculations must be shown.

-- Projects require a pre-inspection and pre-approval by CW&L.
+- Projects require a pre-inspection and pre-approval by Columbia Water & Light.

 - Equipment may not be purchased or installed prior to a customer signing and returning the incentive application for pre-approval.

-- Projects eligible for rebate under CW&L’s prescriptive programs are not eligible for the custom rebate.
+- Projects eligible for rebate under Columbia Water & Light’s prescriptive programs are not eligible for the custom rebate.

-- Equipment, such as electric space heating or equipment that does not have a useful life expectancy (PC power strips, strip curtains as examples), will not be considered.
+- Equipment, such as electric space heating or equipment that does not have a useful life expectancy (for example, PC power strips and strip curtains), will not be considered.